Best cloud computing platforms

-The cloud computing industry has its heavyweights.
 The trio of Amazon AWS, Google Cloud Platform (GCP), and Microsoft Azure dominates the market, serving companies like Netflix, Goldman Sachs, and Boeing.
-Each of these vendors has made a name for itself as a go-to infrastructure provider offering a suite of cloud computing services.
+But what vendor to choose?
+Read this article to find out.

-When drawing parallels between best cloud computing platforms and car brands, Acropolium CEO Oleksii Glib pointed out,
+Drawing parallels between the best cloud computing platforms and car brands, Acropolium Founder Oleksii Glib pointed out,

-We follow this line of reasoning as those who have been staying on top of cloud developments throughout the modern history of cloud computing.
-Acropolium has been keeping a close watch on its evolution since the dawn of public cloud services in 2006-2010.
+As those following cloud developments throughout the contemporary history of cloud computing, we adhere to this line of thinking.
+Acropolium has been closely monitoring its evolution since the dawn of public cloud services in 2006-2010.
 Our expertise rests on partnerships with AWS since 2009, Azure since 2011, and DigitalOcean and OpenStack since 2013.

 • Amazon Web Services — 32%

-Although Alibaba Cloud and IBM Cloud are nipping at GCP’s heels, the trio of leaders has remained unchanged for the last ten years.
-Together, they’ve captured 58% of the cloud computing market and gained many huge names (and bragging rights) among their customers.
+The top three players haven’t changed in the last ten years, despite the fact that Alibaba Cloud and IBM Cloud are hot on GCP’s heels.
+Together, they’ve captured 65% of the cloud computing market and gained many huge names among their customers.

-If you choose to make your cloud home on AWS, for example, these companies will be your neighbors:
+If you want to migrate your solution to SaaS and choose AWS, these companies will be your neighbors:

 • Netflix